hero-back

 You can implement the CSB for both internal and external candidates, making it possible to create a similar experience for both types of candidates while still having targeted and customized content displayed for each group.

 Today, many candidates use job boards when browsing job postings.
 With SAP SuccessFactors job distribution tools such as Recruiting Posting or XML feeds, you can drive candidates from multiple job boards to your career site.
 Additionally, using the Advanced Analytics functionality, you can enable performance analysis of each candidate source based on multiple metrics.
+Reach out if you want to learn more about leveraging SAP SuccessFactors job distribution tools.

 The Different Types of Career Sites